adeii/Qt6Win7/README.md

 --- Test 6 ---

 Qt 6.5.3 x64 with patches for Win 7 (by crystalidea), because it is used by few softwares.

+--- Test 7 ---

+Qt 6.10.0 x64 with patches for Win 7 (by ANightly), because it is used by few softwares.